Reading – Approaches and Schemes

 - Children should have access to an enabling classroom environment, allowing use of word mats and key word displays and other useful tools for learning.

 - Children will be given a wide range of reading experiences including listening to and reading stories, poems, jokes, environmental print books written and illustrated by the children themselves and nonfiction texts.

-- Children will have experience of shared reading, guided reading and reading independently.
+- Children will have experience of shared reading, individual reading and reading independently.

 - Children will be encouraged to make links between literacy and other subjects and will be supported to apply reading skills in all areas.

-- Children’s enjoyment of reading will be fostered by encouraging them to bring in books from home to share and allowing them to choose stories which will be read to the class.
+- Children’s enjoyment of reading will be fostered by encouraging them to bring in books from home to share and allowing them to choose stories which will be read to the class during story time.

-- School library displays, competitions and events such as World Book Day and National Poetry Day will help to make books fun.
+- School library displays, competitions, visits from poets and storytellers and events such as World Book Day and National Poetry Day will help to make books fun.